Key Takeaways

 If you’re struggling with self-loathing, it could be a sign that you’re living with an underlying mental health concern.
 But by working with a mental health professional, you can uncover the root of your negative self-talk and strengthen your self-esteem.

 At Rula, we believe that everyone deserves accessible mental healthcare, and we’re committed to making it easier to connect with the right provider for your needs.
 No matter the mental health condition you’re facing, you can use our therapist-matching program to find a therapist who takes your insurance and who offers the specialized care you deserve.
-From there, you can begin receiving care from the comfort of home as early as this week.
+From there, you can begin receiving care from the comfort of home as soon as tomorrow.